kjkistler/languages/javascript/README.md

 console.log('And will not be executed);
 */
 ```
-## Variables
+## Constants and Variables

-Programmers use variables to write code that is easy to understand and repurpose.
+Programmers use constants and variables to write code that is easy to understand and repurpose.

-Imagine you're writing a weather app.
+Imagine you're writing a weather application.
 Your thermometer outside reports the temperature in Celsius, but your goal is to record the temperature in Fahrenheit.

 You write a program that takes a temperature of 15 degrees Celsius and calculates the temperature in Fahrenheit.

-Once you've done this though, you see the temperature now reads 16 degrees Celsius.
+Once you've done this, though, you see the temperature now reads 16 degrees Celsius.
 To find Fahrenheit again, you'd need to write a whole new program to convert 16 degrees Celsius to Fahrenheit.

 That's where variables come in.
 Variables allow us to assign data to a word and use the word to reference the data.
-If the data changes (like degrees Celsius) we can replace the variable's value instead of re-writing the program.
+If the data changes (like degrees Celsius) while the program runs, we can change the variable's value instead of re-writing the program.

-In this lesson you will learn about two ways to declare variables: `let` and `const`.
+In this lesson you will learn about two ways to store values: as constants by using `const` and as variables by using `let`.

-## Create a Variable: const
+## Create a Constant Value: `const`

-Let's dive in and see a variable in the wild.
-Here is how you declare a constant variable:
+Let's dive in and see a constant value in the wild.
+Here is how you declare a constant:

 ```
 const myName = 'Arya';
-console.log(myName);
-// Output: Arya
+console.log(myName);  // Output: Arya
 ```

 Let's consider the example above:

-`const`, short for constant, is a JavaScript keyword that creates a new variable with a value that cannot change.
+`const`, short for *constant*, is a JavaScript keyword that creates a new constant value that cannot change while the program runs.
-`myName` is the variable's name.
-Notice that the word has no spaces, and we capitalized the N. Capitalizing in this way is a standard convention in JavaScript called camelCasing, because the capital letters look like the humps on a camel's back.
+`myName` is the constant's name.
+Notice that the word has no spaces, and we capitalized the N. Capitalizing in this way is a standard convention in JavaScript called "camelCasing," because the capital letters look like the humps on a camel's back.
 `=` is the assignment operator.
-It assigns the value ('Arya') to the variable (myName).
+It assigns the value ('Arya') to the constant (`myName`).
-'Arya' is the value assigned (=) to the variable myName.
+'Arya' is the value assigned (=) to the constant `myName`.
-After the variable is declared, we can print 'Arya' to the console with: `console.log(myName)`.
+After the constant is declared, we can log 'Arya' to the console with `console.log(myName)`.

-You can save any data type in a variable.
-For example, here we save numbers:
+You can store any data type in a constant.
+For example, here we store a number:

 ```
 const myAge = 11;
-console.log(myAge);
-// Output: 11
+console.log(myAge);  // Log 11 to the console
 ```

-In the example above, on line 1 the `myAge` variable is set to 11.
-Below that, `console.log()` is used to print 11 to the console.
+In the example above, on line 1, the `myAge` constant is set to 11.
+Below that, `console.log()` is used to log 11 to the console.

-## Create a Variable: let
+## Create a Variable Value: `let`

-Constant variables, as their name implies, are constant — you cannot assign them a different value.
+Constant values, as their name implies, are constant — you cannot assign them a different value.

-Let variables however, can be reassigned.
+Variables, however, can be changed while a program runs.

 ```
 let meal = 'Enchiladas';
-console.log(meal);
-meal = 'Tacos';
+console.log(meal);  // Logs 'Enchiladas' to the console meal = 'Tacos';
-console.log(meal);
-// output: Enchiladas
-// output: Tacos
+console.log(meal);  // Logs 'Tacos' to the console
 ```

-In the example above, the `let` keyword is used to create the meal variable with the string 'Enchiladas' saved to it.
-On line three, the meal variable is changed to store the string 'Tacos'.
+In the example above, the `let` keyword is used to create the `meal` variable with the string 'Enchiladas' stored in it.
+On line three, the `meal` variable is changed to store the string 'Tacos'.

-You may be wondering, when to use `const` vs `let`.
-In general, only use `const` if the value saved to a variable does not change in your program.
+You may be wondering when to use `const` vs `let`.
+In general, only use `const` if you know that the value must never change during the running of your program.

 ## Undefined

 What happens if you create a variable, but don't assign it a value?

-JavaScript creates space for this variable in memory and sets it to undefined.
+JavaScript creates space for this variable in memory and sets it to *undefined*.
 Undefined is the fifth and final primitive data type.
 JavaScript assigns the undefined data type to variables that are not assigned a value.

 ```
 let whatAmI;